Overview of the Examples

 Scenarios That Could Lead to Holding

-- Weather and traffic congestion may result in holding, leading to increased workload and fuel burn; plan for potential holding in pre-flight planning and have contingency plans ready.
+- Weather and traffic congestion may result in holding, which can increase workload and fuel burn; plan for potential holding in preflight planning and have contingency plans ready.

 Holding Entry and Wind Correction While Holding

-- Using incorrect holding pattern entries or not correcting for wind can cause drift and non-compliance with holding pattern procedures; use standard entry procedures and apply wind correction techniques.
+- Using incorrect holding pattern entries or failing to account for wind can cause drift and non-compliance with holding pattern procedures; use standard entry procedures and apply wind-correction techniques.

 Deviations From Instrument Procedures or ATC Instructions